 - 2.3.1 The Council has considered the geographic distribution of growth-related capital expenditure in the district and the grouping of developments into catchments.
-It has determined to: - a) minimise the use of district-wide catchments for the recovery of development contributions, but to still use district-wide catchments for: - i. roading and for community infrastructure activities serving the whole District; - ii. non-specific programme funding for water supply, wastewater treatment and stormwater management assets that can be directed to any area in the district in response to development initiatives; - b) use scheme-by-scheme water supply, wastewater treatment and stormwater management catchments because it considers it unreasonable to transfer costs between schemes where significant differentials in cost exist; - c) use additional catchments in major growth areas, where significant capital expenditure is proposed that is not expected to benefit the wider community. - 2.3.2 In the case of water supply and wastewater treatment, the Council may review its position and use larger combined catchments where development contributions between schemes are similar.
-Development contributions will be payable only where the service is available and only by those new households, businesses or other developments connecting to the networks concerned or with the ability to connect to the network.
+It has determined to: - a) minimise the use of district-wide catchments for the recovery of development contributions, but to still use district-wide catchments for: - i. roading and for community infrastructure activities serving the whole District; - ii. non-specific programme funding for water supply, wastewater treatment and stormwater management assets that can be directed to any area in the district in response to development initiatives; - b) use scheme-by-scheme water supply, wastewater treatment and stormwater management catchments because it considers it unreasonable to transfer costs between schemes where significant differentials in cost exist; - c) use additional catchments in major growth areas, where significant capital expenditure is proposed that is not expected to benefit the wider community.

-&lt;sup>13 Section 197AB(1)(g)
+Section 197AB(1)(g)